It's almost Black Friday, the day after Thanksgiving when stores roll out all those incredible early morning deals.

 - Myth: Doorbusters are almost free.

 No, Deal News says they are just a few discounts designed to create a frenzy.
-In some cases, it found, those Friday morning doorbusters were just 10 - 20% off the standard price, hardly worth standing in line for.
+In some cases, it found, those Friday morning doorbusters were just 10 to 20 percent off the standard price, hardly worth standing in line for.

 - Myth: It's worth camping out overnight.